Overview

 In making a well election, domestic well owners may select among the following options:

-Acceptance formsmust be filed with the U.S. District Court.
-To do so, you must file the original and two copiesof the Acceptance and Election at the Clerk’s Office at one of the United States Courthouses which are located at:
+Acceptance forms must be filed with the U.S. District Court.
+To do so, you must file the original and three copies (one of which will be your Court- stamped copy) of the Acceptance and Election at the Clerk’s Office at one of the United States Courthouses which are located at:

-Those individuals who file by mail and desire a Court-stamped copy must provide an additional copy of the Acceptance and Election and a pre-addressed, stamped envelope.
+Those individuals who file by mail will recieve a Court stamped copy by including a preaddressed stamped envelope.

 Pojoaque Basin Regional Water System